NVlabs/DG-Net/README.md

 - Direct transfer learning
 To verify the generalizability of DG-Net, we train the model on dataset A and directly test the model on dataset B (with no adaptation).
-We denote the direct transfer learning protocol as `A → B`.
+We denote the direct transfer learning protocol as `A→B`.

 |   |Market→Duke|Duke→Market|Market→MSMT|MSMT→Market|Duke→MSMT|MSMT→Duke|
 |---|----------------|----------------| -------------- |----------------| -------------- |----------------|